 Conducted by Jordi Savall, the orchestra with period instruments, Le Concert des Nations and La Capella Reial de Catalunya perform Johann Sebastian Bach’s Magnificat, BWV 243, a musical setting of the biblical canticle Magnificat and one of Bach’s most popular choral works.
-Soloists: Hanna Bayodi-Hirt and Johannette Zomer (soprano), Damien Guillon (countertenor) (alto), David Murderloh (tenor), Stephan MacLeod (baritone).
+Soloists: Hanna Bayodi-Hirt and Johannette Zomer (soprano), Damien Guillon (countertenor) (alto), David Munderloh (tenor), Stephan MacLeod (baritone).

 History of Magnificat BWV 243

 In 1723, after taking up his post as Thomaskantor in Leipzig, Bach set the text of the Magnificat in a twelve-movement composition in the key of E-flat major.
 For a performance at Christmas, he inserted four hymns (laudes) related to that feast.
-This version, including the Christmas interpolations, was given the number BWV 243a in the catalogue of Bach’s works.
+This version, including the Christmas interpolations, was given the number BWV 243a in the catalog of Bach’s works.

 For the feast of Visitation of 1733, Bach produced a new version of his Latin Magnificat, without the Christmas hymns: instrumentation of some movements was altered or expanded, and the key changed from E-flat major to D major, for performance reasons of the trumpet parts.
 This version of Bach’s Magnificat is known as BWV 243.